 GRID MODERNIZATION

 Smart Grid Investment Grants.
-Reinstate DOE’s Smart Grid Investment Grant Program (SGIG) to drive investments in distribution systems and grid-integrated buildings, prioritizing investments that improve resiliency and flexibility, especially in underserved and vulnerable communities.
+Reinstate DOE’s Smart Grid Investment Grant (SGIG) Program to drive investments in distribution systems and grid-integrated buildings, prioritizing investments that improve resiliency and flexibility, especially in underserved and vulnerable communities.

 Transmission Investment Incentives.
-Provide investment tax credits for overhead transmission and at a greater credit value for underground or submarine transmission projects, such as in Sen. Heinrich’s Electric Power Infrastructure Improvement Act/S. 3107.
+Provide investment tax credits for overhead transmission and at a greater credit value for underground or submarine transmission projects, such as through Sen. Heinrich’s Electric Power Infrastructure Improvement Act/S. 3107.

 Energy Storage Grants.
 Fund a share of the costs to deploy new energy storage projects in locations on the transmission grid that reduce the need for peaker plants or natural gas storage facilities through a new grant program and/or investment tax credit.
 Grants should also support behind-the-meter storage resources for large industrial/manufacturing facilities who are interested in enhanced reliability.
 Additionally, build on the success of the Energy Storage Technology Advancement Partnership and provide funding for competitive grants to communities for the installation of energy storage technologies that can replace fossil-fuel facilities and/or improve resilience, prioritizing disadvantaged or underserved communities and critical facilities such as hospitals and fire stations.

 Storage and Resiliency Research.
-Increase funding for the Energy Storage program and Smart Grid Research and Development program in DOE’s Office of Electricity Delivery, building on its successful track record of partnering with the private sector and increasing emphasis on collaboration with utilities (see Promoting Grid Storage Act/S. 1593).
+Increase funding for the Energy Storage program and Smart Grid Research and Development program in DOE’s Office of Electricity Delivery, building on its successful track record of partnering with the private sector and increasing emphasis on collaboration with utilities (see Sen. Smith’s Promoting Grid Storage Act/S. 1593).

 Transmission Assistance.
 Increase funding to DOE to provide technical assistance to state and regional entities to identify, site, and ultimately approve transmission projects that are in the public interest.

-TRANSPORTATION ELECTRIFICATION
+ZERO-EMISSION TRANSPORTATION

-Consumer Incentives for ZEVs.
-Offer consumers point-of-sale rebates for new or used zero-emission vehicles, and for scrapping internal combustion engine vehicles, with additional incentives and requirements for low-income consumers and labor and domestic content standards sufficient to ensure retention and expansion of domestic automotive sector manufacturing, jobs, and job quality (c.f., Sen. Schumer’s Clean Cars for America proposal).
+Consumer Incentives for Zero-Emission Vehicles.
+Offer consumers refundable tax credits or point-of-sale rebates for new or used zero-emission vehicles (ZEVs), and for scrapping internal combustion engine vehicles, with additional incentives and requirements for low-income consumers and labor and domestic content standards sufficient to ensure retention and expansion of domestic automotive sector manufacturing, jobs, and job quality (c.f., Sen. Schumer’s Clean Cars for America proposal, modification of 30D tax credit).

 Charging Infrastructure.
 Provide grants, rebates, and improved tax credits for enough charging stations to serve the growing fleet of electric vehicles, including public and private charging, with a priority on serving high mileage vehicles and residents of multi-family housing.
-Incentivise EVITP training and domestic manufacturing (c.f.
-Rep. Levin’s EV Freedom Act/H.R.
+Incentivize the Electric Vehicle Infrastructure Training Program and domestic manufacturing (c.f., Rep. Levin’s EV Freedom Act/H.R.
 5770).
-Expand 30C ITC or convert to rebate program tailored to unique needs of MHDV charging equipment.
+Expand 30C or convert to rebate program tailored to unique needs of medium- and heavy-duty vehicle charging equipment.

-EV Charging Stations for Low-Income Communities.
-Increase deployment of electric vehicle charging infrastructure in low-income communities and communities of color.
-Refer to Rep. Clarke’s Electric Vehicles for Underserved Communities Act/H.R.
-5751.
+Electric Vehicle Charging Stations for Low-Income Communities.
+Increase deployment of electric vehicle charging infrastructure in low-income communities and communities of color (see Rep. Clarke’s Electric Vehicles for Underserved Communities Act/H.R.
+5751).

-Electric Transit Buses.
-Increase grant funding (such as through the Low and No Emissions Vehicles Program) sufficient to make all transit buses zero-emission.
+Zero-Emission Transit Buses.
+Increase grant funding (such as through the Low and No Emissions Vehicles Program) sufficiently to make all transit buses zero-emission.

-Electric School Buses.
-Increase grant funding (such as through the Diesel Emissions Reduction Act, or Sen. Harris’ Clean School Bus Act/S. 1750) sufficient to make all school buses zero-emission.
+Zero-Emission School Buses.
+Increase grant funding (such as through the Diesel Emissions Reduction Act, or Sen. Harris’ Clean School Bus Act/S. 1750) sufficiently to make all school buses zero-emission.

-Freight Electrification.
-Provide grants to cut emissions from ports and medium- and heavy-duty trucks through diesel emission reduction grant programs (H.R.
+Zero-Emission Trucks and Ports.
+Provide grants to cut emissions from ports and medium- and heavy-duty trucks through diesel emission reduction grant programs (see H.R.
 2 Sec.
-25003), and port electrification grant programs (Sec.
-1402 of the Senate ATIA), freight electrification grant programs (Sec.
-25002, 33191), and excise tax breaks or vouchers modeled on state programs for zero-emission trucks.
+25003), port electrification grant programs (see Sec.
+1402 of the Senate ATIA), freight electrification grant programs (see Sec.
+25002, 33191), and tax incentives, excise tax breaks, and/or vouchers modeled on state programs for zero-emission trucks, including funding for hydrogen fuel cell heavy trucks and fueling infrastructure.